Missouri ex rel. Gaines v. Canada

 Missouri ex rel.
 Gaines v.
 Canada, 305 U.S. 337 (1938), was a United States Supreme Court decision holding that states which provided a school to White students had to provide in-state education to Black students as well.
 States could satisfy this requirement by allowing Black and White students to attend the same school or creating a second school for Black students.

 Background

 The Registrar at the Law School of the University of Missouri, Silas Woodson Canada, refused admission to Lloyd Gaines because he was black.
 At the time, Black students could attend no law school specifically in the state.
 Gaines cited that the refusal violated the Fourteenth Amendment.
+Furthermore, the state of Missouri had a functioning segregation scholarship program.
 The State of Missouri had offered to pay for Gaines's tuition at an adjacent state's law school, which he turned down.

-Gaines, assisted by the NAACP, sued the all-white university in 1935.
+Gaines, assisted by the NAACP and Charles Hamilton Houston, sued the all-white university in 1935.
 The issue was whether Missouri violated the Equal Protection Clause of the Fourteenth Amendment by affording White people, not Black people, the ability to attend law school within the state.

+The initial circuit court trial with Missouri Supreme Court began in July 1936.
+Before the trial began, the chief legal counsel for the University of Missouri, William Hogsett, attempted to convince the courts that Gaines was part of a plot conducted by the NAACP to oppose segregation, and that Gaines did not have any interest in attending law school.
+Hogsett supported this claim by taking three depositions from other African American applicants.
+The applicants, Arnett G. Lindsay, John A. Boyd, and Nathaniel A. Sweets denied the claims.

+University officials claimed that Gaines was not even eligible for application because Lincoln University, his alma mater, was not an accredited institution.
+However, Lincoln University was a member of the North Central Association of Colleges and Secondary Schools, which made Gaines valid for application.
+University officials never officially stated these claims within the trial itself.

 Trial

 The initial trial started in Columbia, Missouri in Boone County.
+The registrar of the University of Missouri Law School, Sy Woodson Canada, served as the main defendant and Gaines as the plaintiff.
+Lawyer Charles H. Houston, who also represented Gaines in circuit court, represented him in the supreme trial.